bearbob/bearbob.github.io/content/post/2026/follow_the_white_rabbit/index.md

 Nor was it the impact for our users.
 What almost made me rage-quit was watching the team being completely stuck.
 They were like Alice, trying to follow the white rabbit through wonderland.

-> Alice: Would you tell me, please, which way I ought to go from here?
+> Alice: "Would you tell me, please, which way I ought to go from here?"<br/>
-> The Cheshire Cat: That depends a good deal on where you want to get to.
+> The Cheshire Cat: "That depends a good deal on where you want to get to."<br/>
-> Alice: I don't much care where.
+> Alice: "I don't much care where."<br/>
-> The Cheshire Cat: Then it doesn't much matter which way you go.
+> The Cheshire Cat: "Then it doesn't much matter which way you go."

 ## Where Do You Start?
 When you notice a problem, you see a symptom and (often) already have a vague idea of what could be causing the problem here.
 We usually don't spend too much thought about it, but this symptom most usually is just one of many.